engineer-work/engineer-work/README.md

 ### I did not know about Research Papers 📄🔬📚 during School 🏫, College 🎓🏛️, and even while working in Software 💻👨‍💻🚀.
 Only at Age 30 🎂3️⃣0️⃣⏳ did I understand the true difference between an Engineer ⚙️🏗️🔧 and a Scientist 🔬🧪📚. 💡🧠✨🎯

 | [![](https://img.youtube.com/vi/i35XK8zMHlM/mqdefault.jpg)](https://youtu.be/i35XK8zMHlM?si=UkXsKlUGLZHoB4t3) | [![](https://img.youtube.com/vi/BCHVJXEIa2E/mqdefault.jpg)](https://youtu.be/BCHVJXEIa2E?si=lADMAeisOEe0030G)| [![](https://img.youtube.com/vi/FdLnRrbBLHI/mqdefault.jpg)](https://youtu.be/FdLnRrbBLHI?si=L4tUOAiLL_GMJoxc)| [![](https://img.youtube.com/vi/6LinWdp0OHI/mqdefault.jpg)](https://youtu.be/6LinWdp0OHI?si=sRYh86CtiTPVCyQ6) | [![](https://img.youtube.com/vi/flG5UI_nags/mqdefault.jpg)](https://youtu.be/flG5UI_nags?si=XiLZS2UQZoYHLkn7) |
 | --- | --- |  --- | --- | --- |
 | [![](https://img.youtube.com/vi/sQ_7SSeU0ZE/mqdefault.jpg)](https://youtu.be/sQ_7SSeU0ZE?si=fMPs--SYVoG1eev0) | [![](https://img.youtube.com/vi/3S2d-KuljJ0/mqdefault.jpg)](https://youtu.be/3S2d-KuljJ0?si=pc8zI3IRBzYgX6C0) | [![](https://img.youtube.com/vi/ra2nnZddNMU/mqdefault.jpg)](https://youtu.be/ra2nnZddNMU?si=_hZhLgqZ7YEb2DaU) | [![](https://img.youtube.com/vi/m63NMDtWguc/mqdefault.jpg)](https://youtu.be/m63NMDtWguc?si=aj98kfXWWuyxo1Iw) | [![](https://img.youtube.com/vi/1UQtzMwpjsM/mqdefault.jpg)](https://youtu.be/1UQtzMwpjsM?si=BiLMckI-KDOQeHDe)|

 ----

+# Education is Gambling

+I have been living in Chennai, Tamil Nadu, India for the past 30 years 🏠.
+I did not realize that this kind of “gambling” 🎲 in education 🎓 was happening.
+But this problem has happened to me 💔.
+I do not know whether it is the same in other regions 🌍 or other states of India 🇮🇳, but in my life, I have experienced that education can sometimes feel like gambling 🎲📚 — investing time ⏳, money 💰, and hope 🤞 without any guaranteed result.

+After discussing with AI like ChatGPT 🤖 and reflecting on my own journey 🛤️, I have come to understand this pattern more clearly 🔍.
+It made me realize that education is not always a guaranteed path to success 🎯, but sometimes feels like a risky investment 🎲💸 where the outcome remains uncertain ⚖️.

 # View of World  [💸🤑💰](https://engineer-e.github.io/Nvidia-Learning/donate/donate.html)